 Strelitzia nicolai

 There’s probably one reason you want this South African native in your home and that’s to take advantage of its lush, tropical foliage.
 As a bonus, if it gets enough sunlight you then bring it indoors to show off its brilliant blooms when they appear in spring, summer and if you’re lucky, winter too.
 Leaving finished flowers on the plant will discourage it from producing more, so make sure you cut these and pop them in a vase.
 Whether inside or out, bird of paradise plants like plenty of sunlight.
-Read more about bird of paradise.
+Shop giant birds of paradise.

 5. Bromeliads